Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Related Work

 \subsection{Adversarial Attack in NLP}

-Existing textual attack models can be roughly categorized into white-box and black-box attack models according to the accessibility to the victim models.
+Existing textual attacks can be roughly categorized into white-box and black-box attacks according to the accessibility to the victim models.

-White-box attack models, also known as gradient-based attack models, assume that the attacker has full knowledge of the victim models, including model structures and all parameters.
-There are few application scenarios of white-box attack in real-world situations, so most white-box attack models are explored to reveal the weakness of victim models, including universal adversarial triggers \citep{wallace-etal-2019-universal}, fast gradient sign inspired methods \citep{ebrahimi-etal-2018-hotflip, papernot2016jsma}.
+\textbf{White-box attack} methods, also known as gradient-based attack methods, assume that the attacker has full knowledge of the victim models, including model structures and all parameters.
+There are few application scenarios of white-box attacks in real-world situations, so most white-box attack models are explored to reveal the weakness of victim models, including universal adversarial triggers \citep{wallace-etal-2019-universal}, and fast gradient sign inspired methods \citep{ebrahimi-etal-2018-hotflip, papernot2016gradient}.

-Black-box attack models can be further divided into two different attack settings, i.e. score-based and decision-based.
+\looseness=-1 \textbf{Black-box attack} models can be further divided into two different attack settings, i.e. score-based and decision-based.
 The first one assumes the attacker can obtain the decisions and corresponding confidence scores from victim models.
-Most research works on black-box attack focus on this setting, exploring different word substitution methods and search algorithms to reduce the victim models' confidence scores.
-The word substitution methods mainly focus on word embedding similarity \citep{jin2020textfooler}, WordNet synonyms \citep{ren-etal-2019-generating}, HowNet synonyms \citep{zang-etal-2020-word}, and Masked Language Model \citep{li-etal-2020-bert-attack}.
-The search algorithms involve greedy search algorithm \citep{ren-etal-2019-generating, jin2020textfooler}, genetic algorithm \citep{alzantot-etal-2018-generating}, and particle swarm optimization \citep{zang-etal-2020-word}.
-The other attack setting assumes the attacker can only obtain decisions from victim models, which is more challenging and less studied. \citet{Maheshwary2021generating} first substitutes some words in the input sentences to flip the labels and then conducts search based on genetic algorithm, expecting to find the most semantic preserved adversarial samples. \citet{chen2021multi} propose a learnable attack agent trained by imitation learning to perform decision-based attack.
-There also exist some works exploring sentence-level transformation, including syntax \citep{iyyer-etal-2018-adversarial} and text style \citep{qi2021mind}, to launch attack.
+Most research works on black-box attacks focus on this setting, exploring different word substitution methods and search algorithms to reduce the victim models' confidence scores \cite{jin2020textfooler, ren-etal-2019-generating, zang-etal-2020-word, li-etal-2020-bert-attack, alzantot-etal-2018-generating}.
+The other attack setting assumes the attackers can only obtain decisions from victim models, which is more challenging and less studied. \citet{Maheshwary2021generating} first substitutes some words in the input sentences to flip the labels and then conducts a search based on a genetic algorithm, expecting to find the most semantic preserved adversarial samples. \citet{chen2021multi} propose a learnable attack agent trained by imitation learning to perform a decision-based attack.
+Some works also explore sentence-level transformation, including syntax \citep{iyyer-etal-2018-adversarial} and text style \citep{qi2021mind}, to launch attacks.
+In this work, we consider the latter setting and show that even with less information, our decision-based attack can still be as effective as score-based ones.

-Note that although we apply gradient based methods in CV, the gradients we employ to generate the perturbations are obtained from the local model rather than the victim model.
-We only have access to the decisions of victim models.
-Therefore, we consider our method as decision-based black-box attack.